linode/developers/hugo/content/email/postfix/troubleshooting-problems-with-postfix-dovecot-and-mysql.md

 The second part of this guide presents a step-by-step mail server build organized by function, progressing from core functions to more peripheral ones, with tests at each step.
 You should have the [main setup guide](/docs/email/postfix/email-with-postfix-dovecot-and-mysql) open at the same time, because we will be referring back to it.
 As you read the main setup guide, you'll notice that we are installing items in a different order here.
 The main guide is designed for a streamlined approach that avoids editing the same file multiple times.
 This guide is focused on a deeper understanding of each component, so you will sometimes need to jump around to different sections of the main guide for reference.
 Once you successfully complete a stage, I suggest that you make a [system-level backup](/docs/platform/backup-service) so you can get back to that point easily!

-{: .caution }
+{{< caution >}}

->
+Keep in mind that the earlier builds presented here are functional, but should not be considered production-ready for security and functionality reasons, mainly because passwords are sent in plain text, and/or outgoing SMTP is not enabled.

-> Keep in mind that the earlier builds presented here are functional, but should not be considered production-ready for security and functionality reasons, mainly because passwords are sent in plain text, and/or outgoing SMTP is not enabled.
+{{< /caution >}}

 Throughout this section, we will provide links to the appropriate [Postfix](http://www.postfix.org/documentation.html) and [Dovecot](http://wiki2.dovecot.org/) documentation.
 These are great jumping-off points.